 In this section of Philippians, Paul gave a stirring personal testimony.
 He used the perpendicular personal pronoun “I” 15 times.
 We find his testimony in Acts 9, 22, 26; 2 Corinthians 9; 2 Corinthians 11; and Romans 7.
 He was trying to make it clear that this is the truth he not only learned, but he lived.
 He had gone down the road of legalism like no one else.

 Paul turned to an autobiography to prove that he did not operate in the flesh.
 He listed a litany of accomplishments where he could have placed his confidence.
 For years that is precisely where Paul put his trust.
 Now that he had come to Christ, he viewed his religious career in legalism as a pile of dung!
 He threw his scrapbook on the manure pile!
 To him, the accomplishments of legalism smelled like garbage—or, even worse, like dung.

 “Though I also might have confidence in the flesh”

 To counteract the thought that maybe, just maybe, there is something in the flesh we can trust, Paul gave himself as an example.
 Before he became a Christian, he made great strides in legalism.
 If there ever was a legalist, he was one.

-In the Christian life we are often tempted to live within our own thin spiritual resources.
+In the Christian life, we are often tempted to live within our thin spiritual resources.
 We lean on our prayer life as such, not on God.
 We take courage by our activities, not in God.
 We rely on the mechanics of our spiritual life, rather than upon God.
-We renounce sin and make strong commitments of discipline and live in our own strength.
+We renounce sin and make firm commitments of discipline and live in our strength.
 Anything and everything but God!
 We try ecstasy, asceticism, taboos, self-discipline—all to no avail.
 Paul tried all these.
-He had opportunity to place confidence in them, but he gave the flesh a vote of no confidence.
+He had the opportunity to place confidence in them, but he gave the flesh a vote of no confidence.

 “If anyone else thinks he may have confidence in the flesh, I more so”